The Aversion Project: The Aversion Research Project

-The Aversion Research Project was formed by a team of academic researchers and activists, who came together in order to obtain more information about the treatment of homosexual military personnel during the apartheid era.
+The Aversion Research Project was formed by a team of academic researchers and activists who came together in order to obtain more information about the treatment of homosexual military personnel during the Apartheid era.
 This was a research project based on qualitative methodology, further examining why homosexuality was considered to be unusual behaviour at that time.
 Homosexual individuals who were targets of the conversion therapy, along with their families and friends, were interviewed in order to obtain in-depth, first-hand experiences of those directly impacted.

 Prior to the project, the researchers had to be approved by a research committee.
 The research committee, however, took issue with the use of the word 'abuse' as a way of describing what happened to homosexual military personnel.
-The research committee believed that considering the conversion 'therapy' to be abuse was only an assumption, unsupported by factual evidence.
+The research committee believed that considering the conversion 'therapy' to be abuse was only an assumption unsupported by factual evidence.

-Therefore, the term abuse, when used in the research project, had to be supported with factual evidence.
+Therefore, the term 'abuse', when used in the research project, had to be supported with factual evidence.
 Additionally, the research ethics committee did not agree with the researchers' designation of the actions of psychologists initiating this conversion shock therapy as a human rights violation.
 This raised concerns about the research project, as the committee clearly did not want this to be an investigation into the practices of medical officials involved in the military.
 Furthermore, the committee questioned the sampling methods of the researchers.
 Because researchers would be accepting volunteers, the committee found that the sampling method used would not be representative of the experience as a whole.

 Aubrey Levin

 Aubrey Levin was the leader of the project against homosexual military personnel.
-He argued that the same type of procedures could cure other groups.
-These included drug addicts and the "disturbed" (those who did not want to serve in the apartheid military).
-He started the project and then ran Ward 22 at 1 Military Hospital, in Voortrekkerhoogte, which is where majority of the patients were treated.
+He argued that the same type of procedures could cure other groups, such as drug addicts and the "disturbed" (those who did not want to serve in the apartheid military).
+He started the project and then ran Ward 22 at 1 Military Hospital, in Voortrekkerhoogte, which is where the majority of the patients were treated.
 He was one of 24 other doctors that were warned by the Truth and Reconciliation Commission (South Africa) that what they were doing was a violation of human rights, and that they risked being labelled as perpetrators of human rights abuses.
 Levin claimed that all patients were volunteers.
 Since then, Levin has been accused of several more instances of medical foul practice, targeting many other men (not only those who identified as homosexual).
 He was sentenced to a five-year prison term on April 23, 2014.